apache/daffodil-site/site/cli.md

    : Variables to be used when parsing.
 A namespace may be specified by prefixing ``VARIABLE`` with ``{NAMESPACE}``, for example:

      ```-D{http://example.com}var1=var```

+``-d, --debug [FILE]``

+   : Enable the interactive debugger.
+See the [Interactive Debugger](/debugger) documentation for more information.

+        The optional ``FILE`` argument contains a list of debugger commands that are provided to the debugger as if they were typed by the user.

+        This option cannot be used with the ``--trace`` option.

 ``-I, --infoset-type TYPE``